-iPhone 5s and iPhone 5c packaging shown off in unboxing photos and videoAlex Wagner - Deputy Managing Editor, News Desk
+iPhone 5s and iPhone 5c packaging shown off in unboxing photos and videoAlex Wagner - Editorial Director of News and Content

 The iPhone 5s and iPhone 5c are officially slated to go on sale on Apple's website at 12:01 a.m.
 Pacific on Sept.
 20, and the company's retail stores (as well as those of its carrier partners) will kick off sales at 8:00 a.m. local time on that same day.
 As is usually the case with a high-profile smartphone launch, though, some folks have already managed to get hold of both devices.
 The good news for us is that they've also shared photos of the devices being unboxed in order to whet our appetites ahead of Friday's launch.